To supercharge your commercial property, choose the right tech stack

 Once you’ve set some expectations for the process, it’ll be time to get to work identifying what technology platforms to engage.
 And here’s where it gets tricky.
 The many hundreds of building-related tech companies and platforms that are out there mean that even breaking down this list into a handful of categories is tough.
 Broadly speaking, though, for owners and managers, there are four main categories worth exploring.
 Note that this isn’t meant to represent a list or review of the different platforms operating in each niche.
 Rather, the goal here is to help contextualize your own tech search.

 First, explore a property management tool if you do not have one already.
-These tools, like Yardi or Appfolio, will help you receive payments, schedule maintenance, perform property accounting functions, and pull various types of reports.
+These tools will help you receive payments, schedule maintenance, perform property accounting functions, and pull various types of reports.
 Next, consider your options for leasing technology.
 While your brokers may handle much of the leasing process for you, it’s still your responsibility to track their activity or, in their absence, to do it yourself.
 Leasing tools can help manage your pipeline, track leads and availabilities, and analyze leases and prospects, amongst a wide range of related functions.

 One area where you can make a particularly significant impact is in the realm of IoT.
 This is a big category, and it encompasses functionality that ranges from controlling thermostats and security systems all the way to sensors that can help tenants reserve space at vacant desks or reduce energy usage in empty areas.
 Such is the power of IoT technology.
 Finally, your relationship with your tenants, and in particular your ability to satisfy their needs, is a critical factor going towards leasing and re-leasing success.
 Tenant experience platforms provide a very useful way to centralize much of your tenant communication plan as well as allowing your tenants to network with one another.
 Strong tenant experience platforms also help tenants build connections to local services and events, and integrate smart building features, like access system and sensors.